About the Choir

 Come to a Rehearsal

 To join us, send us a message, or speak to any member for further information.
 Alternatively, just come along to one of our practices.
 You don’t need any experience of singing in a choir nor do you need to be able to read music.
-Just join in and see why singing in a choir is now one of the most popular past times in the UK!
+Come and see why singing in a choir is now one of the most popular past times in the UK!